 With the ongoing student housing shortage, becoming a student landlord can appear to be an attractive proposition.
-But, before you take the plunge, here’s what you need to know about this type of investment.
+But, before you take the plunge, here’s what you need to know about letting to students.

 There are just a few weeks to go before the start of a new academic year for most tertiary institutions.

-Soon, thousands of students will be heading off to universities across the country, with many requiring a place to stay.
+Soon, thousands of students will be heading off to universities across the country, with many looking for student living apartments.